GabrielChouinardLetourneau/Encryption-sandbox/README.md

 # Code challenge
-Public repo used for code challenge I received for LogMeIn, first time working with encryption (WebCrypto API)
+Public repo used for a code challenge I received, first time working with encryption (WebCrypto API)

 ## Known issues
 * Decryption fails when infos were stored, ```cyper job failed``` error is thrown